 Does PandaVPN Work in China?
 It Does.

 PandaVPN claims to work in China.
-The company offers an intelligent proxy system that unblocks content in mainland China.
+The company offers an intelligent proxy system that is supposed to safely access content in mainland China.
 This system was designed both for mobile and desktop users, with the latter being a bit less robust in terms of options.

-The mobile client has a Smart Mode that can bypass LAN and China websites in mainland China.
-This mode also bypasses LAN filters in other countries.
-You also get options to not use a proxy and LAN on Chinese websites.
+The mobile client has a Smart Mode for bypassing LAN filters.
+It also offers the option to not use a proxy or LAN on Chinese websites.

-The desktop client, on the other hand, isn’t as rich in terms of connection modes but it does get the job done if you just want to use unrestricted Internet.
+The desktop client, on the other hand, isn’t as rich in terms of connection modes but it does get the job done if you just want to stay safe on the Internet.
 The desktop version only gets you access to Smart Mode and to be frank, I would have preferred feature parity between the two clients.
-Still, you will be able to access international content inside of China.
+Still, it makes it possible to securely use the internet in China.

 Simultaneous Device Connections — Limited